gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ## Step 7: Nmap Installation

 Next, I installed Nmap on the Windows VM to prepare for generating network traffic that would later be analyzed by Snort.
 This step ensured that a reliable tool was available to generate controlled network traffic.
-Installing and validating Nmap allowed for the simulation of real-world activity that could be detected and analyzed by Snort.

 ### Screenshot(s)